ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 ## Data and Model

 (10 points)

+For our project we decided to use wikiart to get paintings of artists.
+We scraped paintings for 10 prominent African American artists.
+It was surprisingly difficuly to compile a dataset of paintings for some African American artists because wikiart did not have as in depth a repository for African American artists as they did for other white artists.
+We finally scraped 20 paintings for each of the following artists:
+1) Jacob Lawrence
+2) Aaron Doughlas
+3) Clementine Hunter
+4) Jean-Michel Basquiat
+5) Kerry James Marshall
+6) Romare Bearden
+7) Alma Woodsey Thomas
+8) David Hammons
+9) Henry-Ossawa-Tanner
+10) William-H-Johnson

+We had to ensure that all images scraped were of the same size and format in order to create our training set.

 In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
 For each you should provide the name, a textual description, and a link.
 If there is a paper (for neural net) link that as well.
 - Such and such Neural Net.
 The short description of this neural net.